wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

    "Avoid easy_install or pip to install a Python package that needs a library used by non Python programs, such as Qt bindings (PySide)".

-Alternatively, there are these alternatives:
+Alternatively, use a package manager.
+CAUTION: <a target="_blank" href="http://stackoverflow.com/questions/33874084/how-can-i-resolve-a-conflict-between-homebrew-and-macports-or-fink">MacPorts, Fink, and Homebrew do not coexist well on the same machine</a>.

    * Install using Homebrew, then add <a target="_blank" href="https://github.com/Homebrew/homebrew-science/">
    homebrew science</a> for scientific work (according to <a target="_blank" href="http://stackoverflow.com/questions/33541876/os-x-deciding-between-anaconda-and-homebrew-python-environments">this</a>).

    * <a target="_blank" href="https://trac.macports.org/wiki/Python">
-   MacPorts</a> is an alternative to Homebrew that is more compatible with other Linux.
+   MacPorts</a> is an alternative to Homebrew some claim is more compatible with other Linux.
    However, not all packages are available in MacPorts.
    <br /><br />

-CAUTION: <a target="_blank" href="http://stackoverflow.com/questions/33874084/how-can-i-resolve-a-conflict-between-homebrew-and-macports-or-fink">
-   MacPorts, Fink, and Homebrew do not coexist on a single machine</a>.
+## Use Docker

+1. From Dockerhub account "python" get a Docker image on your machine containing Python3 running within Alpine Linux OS:

+   <pre><strong>docker pull python:3-alpine</strong></strong>

+1. Container:

+   <pre><strong>docker container run -d --memory=20m --memory-swap=20m -name myPython python:3-alpine sleep 3600</strong></strong>

+1. Execute the container:

+   <pre><strong>docker exec -it myPython /bin/sh</strong></strong>

+1. Use the container

+1. Stop the Docker instance:

+   <pre><strong>docker pull python:3-alpine</strong></strong>

 <a name="PythonMacVersion"></a>